-The operator must develop procedures for responding to incidents, including communicating and recording incidents internally, and reporting notifiable events to the relevant authority.
+The operator must develop procedures for responding to incidents (including near misses), including communicating and recording incidents internally, and reporting notifiable events to WorkSafe.

 The procedures for recording and reporting incidents must be communicated to staff.

 Note: The procedures should identify which incidents are to be recorded in addition to notifiable events.